|

 Cala S’Almunia in Mallorca, go left behind those houses to reach Calo des Moro

-There are no facilities at Cala des Moros so plan accordingly.
+There are no facilities whatsoever at Cala des Moros, so plan accordingly.
 When we visited there was a little shack at the top of the cliffs before walking down to the beach, where you could buy drinks and some basic snacks.

 It looked very improvised, so I doubt it will be there in low season.
-It’s better to bring your own food and water, so that you don’t have to leave to beach when you get thirsty or hungry.
-There are no toilets at Cala des Moros.
+It's better to bring your own food and water, so that you don't have to leave to beach when you get thirsty or hungry.
+There are no toilets at Cala des Moros, only at the parking area.

 Enjoying the crystal clear water of Calo des Moros in Mallorca